Glossary

 Docker Compose

-A tool for defining and managing multi-container Docker applications, using a YAML file to configure services, networks, and volumes, simplifying application deployment and scaling.
+A tool for defining and managing multi-container Docker applications, using a YAML file to configure services, networks, and volumes.
+Simplifies application deployment and scaling.

 environment variables